felix-hellman/image-update/README.md

 Primarily to be used in conjuction with argo.

 ## Example usage
-Update build image from previous version to current version based on commit hash (8 characters)
+Update image from previous version to current version based on commit hash (8 characters)

 ```yaml
 kind: pipeline